 Statement of intent 2

-Legal framework 3
+1. Legal framework 3

+This policy has due regard to statutory legislation, including, but not limited to , the

+following: 3

-Definitions 3
+2. Definitions 3

-Roles and responsibilities 4
+3. Roles and responsibilities 3

-Making a complaint 6
+4. Making a complaint 6

-Complaints procedure 7
+5. Complaints procedure 7

+Interviewing witnesses 11

 Recording a complaint 11

-Complaints not covered by this procedure 11
+6. Complaints not covered by this procedure 12

-Exceptional circumstances 12
+Exceptional circumstances 13

-Managing unreasonable requests 13
+7. Managing serial and unreasonable complaints 13

-Complaints campaigns 14
+Complaints campaigns 15

-Barring from the premises 14
+7.1 Barring from the premises 15

-Standard of fluency complaints 15
+7.2 Standard of fluency complaints 15

+8. Role of the DfE 16

+Transferring data 17

+Availability 17

-Monitoring and Evaluation 16
+Monitoring and review 17

-Complaints form 17